-Recently we sat down and talked with one of team members, our web developer Natalie Rose, of NOVA Web Group, to see what first got her interested in web development, what’s currently happening in web programming, and what trends she sees on the horizon.
+Recently we sat down and talked with one of our team members, web developer Natalie Rose, of NOVA Web Group, to see what first got her interested in web development, what’s currently happening in web programming, and what trends she sees on the horizon.

 What’s your background and how did you get interested in web development, and how long have you been developing websites?